The page has been translated by Gen AI.

 Number of schedules per Auto-Scaling Group20 or fewer

-Number of LB server groups and ports per Auto-Scaling Group3 or less
+Number of LB server groups and ports per Auto-Scaling Group3 or fewer

 Table.
 Virtual Server Auto-Scaling Group Constraints